The "Bridegroom Lamb of God"

-It is also assumed that the "angel" was the "voice" in Revelation 19:9-10 because in the very last chapter in Revelation it states: "And I John saw these things, and heard them.
+It is also generally assumed that the "angel" was the "voice" in Revelation 19:9-10, because in the very last chapter in Revelation it states: "And I John saw these things, and heard them.
 And when I had heard and seen, I fell down to worship before the feet of the angel which showed me these things.
 Then he said unto me, Do it not, for I am your fellow servant, and of your brethren the prophets."
 (Revelation 22:8-9)

 These facts are confirmed by another passage in Revelation which states: "The angels sing the song of Moses the servant of God, and the song of the Lamb, saying, ‘Great and marvelous are your works, Lord God Almighty.
 Just and true are your ways, you King of saints.
 Let all glorify your name, Oh Lord God.
 For you only are Holy.
 For all nations shall worship you Lord God, for your judgments are made manifest.’" – Revelation 15:3-4

-Notice that the "song of the Lamb" praises God, so obviously the Lamb is not God.
-Both Moses and the Lamb Jesus praise and honor the Lord God.
-And later John also makes it clear that the Christ Jesus was not God.
+Later John makes it clear again that the Christ Jesus was not God.
 For John wrote: "The Lord God Almighty and ‘His’ Christ are the temple" of prophecy.
 (Revelation 21:22) That distinguishes between God and "His Christ," which are different.

-That makes sense since Jesus had essentially said: "I tell you the truth: I must go away, but I will send the Counselor to you.
+Also, consider again that when he was alive in his mortal body Jesus had essentially said: "I tell you the truth: I must go away, but I will send the Counselor to you.
 He will righteously judge the world; because I am going to heaven and you will see me no more.
 I came not to judge the world, but the rulers of this world must be judged.
 I have much more to say to you, but it is more than you can now bear.
 But when he, the Spirit of truth, comes, he will guide you into all truth.
 He will not speak of himself, because of himself he will do nothing but the will of the one who sent him.
 He will [write and] speak only what he hears from God, and he will tell you what is to come.
 He will glorify me by having what is mine and making it known to you."
 (Paraphrasing and clarifying John 8:28, John 12:47, and John 16:7-15)

 This new light shed on Christian scriptures makes it easier to understand the prophet Isaiah, who wrote that the witness and servant of God would bring judgment.
 That in fact is why Jesus said he came "not to judge the world" but that his words (or testimony) would be the judge, through the Spirit of truth and the modern son of man.